 B. Long-Range Planning Committee: This committee, chaired by the Vice-President, shall identify and develop resources to achieve the Division's mission as specified in Article I. This shall include identifying and soliciting potential sustaining members.

-C. Conference Committee:This committee shall organize collaborative activities at existing meetings and conferences, such as those of the GSA, the AGU, and NAGT sections.
-The Conference Committee Chair will provide regular updates to the Executive Board on the committee's activities.

-D. Communications Committee:This committee shall oversee communication and publicity for the Division, which may include but are not limited to: a Division website, listserv, appropriate presence on social media (e.g., Facebook, Twitter, LinkedIn, etc.).
+D. Communications Committee: The committee shall be chaired by the current Media Director and consist of interested Division members.
+This committee shall oversee communication and publicity for the Division, which may include but are not limited to: a Division website, listserv, appropriate presence on social media (e.g., Facebook, Twitter, LinkedIn, etc.).
 The Committee will:

-Prepare and produce regular communication to members (e.g., electronic newsletter or other posting) as directed by the Executive Board

-Work with the Executive Board to establish a tone for all communication that is aligned with Article I
+Provide input to the Media Director regarding the content for the newsletters, ensuring the newsletter is relevant for the Division membership.

-Communicate information through various outlets about activities of the Division, members, or outside entities relevant to geoscience education research to Division members in order to support the community of geoscience education researchers
+Facilitate communication of relevant information to and from various outlets to share Division activities with outside entities relevant to geoscience education research to support the community of geoscience education researchers and promote the activities of the Division

-Communicate information through various outlets about Division and member activities to external groups, including NAGT, other professional societies, and organizations relevant to geoscience education research in order to promote the activities of the Division

-Coordinate with the Vice-President to recruit and maintain contact with Sustaining Members

-Provide the Secretary with electronic and/or print copies of all communication sent by the Committee

-The Communications Committee Chair will provide regular updates to the Executive Board on the committee's activities.

 E. Ad Hoc Committees: The Executive Board shall establish Ad Hoc Committees, and appoint their Chair as may be in the interests of the Division.
 The specific purpose, number of members, and terms of office shall be specified at the time of the creation of the Ad Hoc Committee.
 Such stated conditions may be altered only by direct action of the Executive Board.
 The Chair of an Ad Hoc Committee will provide regular updates to the Executive Board on the committee's activities.

 Article VIII: Quorum